powered22/Simple-Experiment/README.md

 # Simple Experiment

-This repository contains the implementation of the project for the Final6120 course.
+This repository contains the implementation of the project for the simple fine-tuning.
 The project focuses on exploring **knowledge distillation** from BERT to RNN models for two key tasks:
 **Question Answering (QA)**.
 The goal is to analyze the effectiveness of transferring knowledge from large pre-trained models to lightweight architectures.